patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Start the local application with the `dev-local` command.
-The federated application shell should render with the content of the index route of your module.
+👉 Start the local application by running the `dev-local` command.
+The federated application shell should wrap the content of the index route of the module.

 #### Static modules

 Putting in place a development setup for a static module application is very similar to what we've done previously for a remote module application.
-The key difference is that since a static module is never served as a remote bundle, we start with a blank Webpack configuration file and we do not have to deal with the `LOCAL` environment variable.
+The key difference is that since a static module is never served as a remote bundle, we start with a blank Webpack configuration file.

 Here's what we'll do:

-1. Create a new `index.tsx` file that will instanciate a `Runtime` instance and register the remote module as a static module
+1. Create a new `index.tsx` file that will instanciate a `Runtime` instance and register the static module.
-2. Create a new `App.tsx` component to render the federated application shell
+2. Create a new `App.tsx` component to render the federated application shell.
-3. Add Webpack `public` folder at the root of the project
+3. Add Webpack `public` folder at the root of the project.
-4. Add a new command to serve the local app
+4. Add a new command to serve the local application.
-5. Create a `webpack.config.js` file
+5. Create a `webpack.config.js` file.

-👉 First, create the new `index.tsx` and `App.tsx` files.
+👉 First, create the new `index.tsx` and `App.tsx` files:

 ```tsx
 // static-1 - index.tsx